KatieLars/KatieLars.github.io/_posts/2017-11-10-spicing_up_sinatra.markdown

 ---

-I dont' believe in CRUD, except when I'm in the kitchen!
+I don't believe in CRUD, except when I'm in the kitchen!

 ![Nope](https://i.imgur.com/Qh21yee.jpg)